Optimal Clock Synchronization with Signatures: Lower Bound on the Skew

 We conclude that

 This implies that $S\geq 2\tilde{u}/3$.

 It remains cover the case that $\Pi$ is randomized.
-To this end, we interpret $\Pi$ as a distribution of deterministic protocols.
-Independently of the randomness of $\Pi$, the adversary chooses uniformly at random a node $i\in [3]$ to corrupt.
-Fixing the randomness of $\Pi$, these choices determine executions $\Ex^i$, $i\in [3]$ as above.
+To this end, we interpret $\Pi$ as random variable evaluating to a deterministic protocol (as a result of fixing the randomness of the nodes).
+Independently of $\Pi$, the adversary uniformly at random picks node $i\in [3]$ to corrupt.
+These choices determine executions $\Ex^i$, $i\in [3]$, as above.
 The adversary then lets $i$ behave such that $\Ex^i$ is realized.

-We claim that, while the adversary cannot (necessarily) learn the randomness of nodes $i+1$ and $i+2$, it is not required to do so.
+We claim that, while the adversary might not be able to learn the randomness of nodes $i+1$ and $i+2$, it is not required to do so.
 The messages node $i$ sends are those it would send as a correct node in $\Ex^{i+1}$ and $\Ex^{i+2}$, respectively.
 It receives the same messages in $\Ex^i$, just at different times.
 However, from the reception times it can compute the corresponding local reception times at $i$ in $\Ex^{i+1}$ and $\Ex^{i+2}$, based on the known message delays and local times of the respective senders in the respective executions.
 Hence, it can simply simulate two copies of $\Pi$ at $i$ with the randomness of $i$, to which it feeds the received messages with the local times at which they are received in $\Ex^{i+1}$ and $\Ex^{i+2}$, respectively.
 As we have shown that all messages required in the adversary's simulation are received early enough to produce all appropriate messages to be sent in time, we conclude that the adversary can indeed realize $\Ex^i$.

-Finally, observe that the uniform choice of $i$ implies that, following the above reasoning, the expected skew that occurs in $\Ex^i$ is at least $2\tilde{u}/3$. \end{proof}
+Denote by $p_v^{i,r}(\pi)$ the $r$th pulse of $v$ in the execution $\Ex^i$ of deterministic protocol $\pi$.
+Using independence, we get that